 2 = Little confidence; probably will not happen

 1 = No confidence; will not happen

 The first three teams all responded with a nice mix of 3s, 4s and 5s.
-By this point I was feeling pretty good about the outcome.
-The fourth team, thought it would be funny to all vote 1 and see my reaction.
-I am reliably informed I went white as a sheet, before they quickly change their votes to 5s, much to my relief.
-The fifth team also return votes in the 3 to 5 range providing a full sweep.
+By this point, I was feeling pretty good about the outcome.
+The fourth team thought it would be funny to all vote 1 and see my reaction.
+I am reliably informed I went white as a sheet, before they quickly changed their votes to 5s, much to my relief.
+The fifth team also returned votes in the 3 to 5 range, providing a full sweep.
 Now for the finishing touch - would the executives accept the plan?
 A photo of the CIO and business sponsor shaking hands in front of the program board sealed the deal.

-To wrap up the event, in true agile fashion, it was time to retrospect.
-Each table was asked to do a simple star style retrospective - stop/start/do more/do less/keep.
-Again the feedback was overwhelmingly positive, with improvement suggestions focussing on “stop playing the awesome song” and “time box the architects”.
-For me a highlight was watching the business people go and sit with the teams they had been working with rather than returning to the business group tables at the back of the room.
-That’s when I knew we had started a change journey that had the potential to go beyond the delivery of software, to changing the organisational culture.
+To wrap up the event, in a true agile fashion, it was time to retrospect.
+Each table was asked to do a simple star-style retrospective - stop/start/do more/do less/keep.
+Again, the feedback was overwhelmingly positive, with improvement suggestions focussing on “stop playing the awesome song” and “time box the architects”.
+For me, a highlight was watching the business people go and sit with the teams they had been working with rather than returning to the business group tables at the back of the room.
+That’s when I knew we had started a change journey that had the potential to go beyond the delivery of software, to change the organisational culture.